Chang224/IP-Project2/README.md

 # IP-Project2
-The Akan names and the day of birth
+Akan names and the day of birth
 # Akan Names and Day of Birth
 ## Description
 This page provides infomration about the Akan Ghanaian naming system.
 Labelling the names that are associated with particular days of the week.
 It also assists users in finding out their own Akan names